openlawteam/tribute-contracts/docker/README.md

 - Postgres:
   - `postgresql://graph-node:let-me-in@localhost:5432/graph-node`

 Once this is up and running, you can create and deploy your subgraph to the running Graph Node.
-To do this, `yarn create-local` and then to deploy the local subgraph `yarn deploy-local`.
+To do this, in another terminal window `cd ..` to return to the root `/molochv3-contracts` directory and `yarn create-local` and then to deploy the local subgraph `yarn deploy-local`.